Covid 19 coronavirus: Epidemiologist Sir David Skegg - 'We could have clusters of infection emerging ... that we don't know about'

-A leading epidemiologist has slammed New Zealand health authorities for a "totally slack system" after finding out people have been leaving quarantine early on compassionate grounds.
+A leading epidemiologist has rebuked New Zealand health authorities for a "totally slack system" after finding out people have been leaving quarantine early on compassionate grounds.

 Sir David Skegg told Newstalk ZB's Mike Hosking today he was "extremely concerned about this".